-b) The construction of the suspended ceiling is to be provided with additional suspension elements, the minimum being two hangers per built-in component.
+Each additional load which is transferred to a suspended ceiling is to be supported separately.
+This can be achieved in a number of ways: b) The construction of the suspended ceiling is to be provided with additional suspension elements, the minimum being two hangers per built-in component.
 The additional suspension elements are to be selected under point 5.2.
 The load capacity must be taken into consideration.
-Also to be considered is the possibility of overloading of profiles.
+Also to be considered is the possibility of overloading the spacing centres of main tee profiles on the ceiling.
+Calculations should be made in advance for this method, taking into account the c) Another possibility is the introduction of an ancillary construction in the form of suspended C profiles or timber constructions.
+Fire safety requirements may also need to be observed.

-Alternatively, additional loads can be taken up via a reduction of the spacing centres of main tee profiles on the ceiling.
-Calculations should be made in advance for this method, taking into account the anticipated loads.
+Alternatively, additional loads can be taken up via a reduction of a) Suspend the built-in component directly of profiles.